Is dark energy the energy of the vacuum at the scale of the universe? Updated 05/04/26

 This point has been dealt with in the article, A new paradigm for cosmology : Planck’s force as a constant of gravity.(12/12/21) among other subjects, here we take up this subject only.

-The cosmological constant is a geometric parameter that results from an initial condition
+Usually the cosmological constant is considered as a geometric parameter that results from an initial condition

 From a geometric point of view, it can be considered that it is a parameter resulting from initial conditions.